Craig Jones Invitational

 The Craig Jones Invitational (CJI) is an international submission grappling tournament organized by Craig Jones.

 The inaugural tournament was held August 16–17, 2024 at the Thomas & Mack Center in Las Vegas, Nevada in the United States.
 The event was streamed live on YouTube for free.
-Nick Rodriguez won the 80kg+ division, and Kade Ruotolo won the −80kg division.
-The winner in each weight division received $1 million prize money.
+Craig Jones defeated Gabi Garcia in an intergender superfight, Nick Rodriguez won the 80kg+ division tournament, and Kade Ruotolo won the −80kg division tournament.
+The tournament winners in each weight division received $1 million prize money.

 The Craig Jones Invitational 2 (CJI 2) was held August 30–31, 2025, returning to the Thomas & Mack Center in Las Vegas.
 CJI 2 featured a $1 million team-based grappling tournament won by The B-Team, an openweight $100,000 women's tournament won by Helena Crevar, and a non-tournament superfight which saw Craig Jones defeat Chael Sonnen.
 The B-Team and Team New Wave initially fought to a draw in the team tournament final before The B-Team were declared the winners by decision; after controversy over the decision, both teams were to be awarded $1 million but Team New Wave were ultimately not given the prize money.